Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 Bava Batra 125 – The Case of a Grandmother Concerning Inheritance

-A certain person said to his family, “My property shall go to my grandmother upon my death, and after her lifetime, it shall go to my heirs.”
+A certain person told his family, "My property shall go to my grandmother upon my death, and after her lifetime, it shall go to my heirs."
 The donor had an only daughter, who was married, but she died during the lifetime of her husband and her father's grandmother, and then the husband came forward and claimed the estate.

-Art: Lovis Corinth - Grandmother and Granddaughter
+Art: Grandmother and Granddaughter by Lovis Corinth

 Wednesday, December 23, 2009